jupyter-server/gateway_provisioners/docs/source/operators/deploy-docker.md

 # Docker and Docker Swarm deployments

-Because Gateway Provisioners is a _library package_ and not an _application_, deployment into Docker and Docker Swarm configurations consists of ensuring the _host application image_ has the appropriate kernel specifications in place along with any necessary configuration items (typically environment variables in containerized deployments) are present in the host application.
+Because Gateway Provisioners is a _library package_ and not an _application_, deployment into Docker and Docker Swarm configurations consists of ensuring that the _host application image_ has the appropriate kernel specifications in place and that necessary configuration items (typically environment variables in containerized deployments) are present in the host application.

-With respect to Docker vs. Docker Swarm, Docker Swarm is more _service and cluster oriented_ and provides a better element of _scheduling_ across a set of hosts, whereas Docker is just about containers running locally on the same host.
+With respect to Docker vs. Docker Swarm, Docker Swarm is more _service- and cluster-oriented_ and provides a better element of
+_scheduling_ across a set of hosts, whereas Docker is just about containers running locally on the same host.

 ```{tip}